 Misidentifying a Person

-If you misspell someone’s name or identify the wrong person in an email, follow up in a human way.
-Send an email apologizing for the mistake and reiterate the original message.
+If you misspell someone’s name or identify the wrong person in an email message, follow up in a human way.
+Send an email apologizing for the mistake and reiterate the original communication.
 Example:

 Hello again,